angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 of proactive disruption to your hand and reactive countermagic for the combo whilst under pressure is tricky.
 These are also the category the two highest opposing decks fall into accounting for 16.82% of the meta between them.
-The 'ChaliceCounterspells' result can be largely discounted due to small sample size, since few decks (mainly Tezzeret lists) run this combination of interaction.
+The *ChaliceCounterspells* result can be largely discounted due to small sample size, since few decks (mainly Tezzeret lists) run this combination of interaction.